Get 80% off your plan for your first 3 months*

 Gross profit margin

-Gross profit margin shows what percentage of revenue remains after paying for the direct costs of goods or services sold.
-This is the money available to cover your operating expenses.
+Gross profit margin is the percentage of revenue that remains after subtracting the direct costs of producing your goods or services.
+It tells you how much money is left to cover operating expenses like rent, marketing, and administration.

 Why it matters